Summerhill

 Courtesy of CHELSEA SYKES/BOSLEY REAL ESTATE LTD.

-Courtesy of CHRISTOPHER KILLAM/CHESTNUT PARK REAL ESTATE LIMITED
+Courtesy of SERGUEI ENDINIAN/CHESTNUT PARK REAL ESTATE LIMITED

 Toronto Summerhill Community